prebid/prebid.github.io/dev-docs/bidders/glimpse.md

 ### Can you provide additional support?

 Of course!
-You can check the Glimpse Prebid Adapter documentation [here](https://docs.glimpseportal.io/en/latest/) or reach out to us at [support@glimpseportal.io](mailto:support@glimpseportal.io).
+You can check the Glimpse Prebid Adapter documentation at https://docs.glimpseportal.io/en/latest/ or reach out to us at support@glimpseportal.io.